 MARTHA FALKENSTEIN, PhD

 Dr. Falkenstein (she/her) is a Instructor in psychology in the Department of Psychiatry at Harvard Medical School and the Director of the Office of Clinical Assessment and Research at the OCD Institute at McLean Hospital.
 Dr. Falkenstein’s research focuses on mediators and moderators of treatment response in obsessive compulsive related and anxiety disorders.
-She has received funding from the International OCD Foundation and Harvard Medical School (Kaplen Fellowship and Livingston Award) for her work on cognitive mechanisms of treatment response, as well as prediction and prevention of suicidality in individuals with these disorders.
+She has received funding from the NIMH, International OCD Foundation and Harvard Medical School for her work on cognitive mechanisms of treatment response, as well as prediction and prevention of suicidality in individuals with these disorders.
 She is currently PI (Mentors: Dr. Beard and Dr. Christian Webb) on a K23 from NIMH to test an interpretation bias intervention for OCD.